 Unless specified otherwise in the bylaws, a majority vote at an Executive Committee meeting with a quorum is sufficient to approve a motion.
 For votes conducted by email or other electronic means, a majority of votes cast by those responding shall be sufficient to approve a motion.

 The Executive Committee may conduct votes via email or other electronic means if the president determines that the subject of the vote cannot wait for a scheduled meeting.
 At least 10 days prior notice must be given on the APSE website.
-For such votes, the Executive Committee shall consist of the president, vice presidents and region chairs, as well as past presidents.
+For such votes, the Executive Committee shall consist of the president, vice presidents, the Associated Press representative and region chairs, as well as past presidents.

 Reports of all actions of the Executive Committee and the minutes of Executive Committee meetings will be published on the APSE website.